South-Korean Feminist Activist & Multidisciplinary Artist

 At SomoS, Jaguar is working embedded in a community of international artists, taking part in house events such as the P2P Critique Sessions, atelier visits, and AIR exchange meetups, and attending SomoS’ exhibitions and events.
 November 16, her work was presented to a stream of visitors during the Open Studios Neukölln 2019, a large open studio event taking place all over the Berlin-Neukölln district.
 She is supported by SomoS’ curatorial staff throughout her stay.
 The artist’s work will be presented in the solo exhibition Spiegel, taking place December 17th-22nd 2019 at SomoS gallery space, that will share her insight and creative exploration of the Korean female experience to an interested Berlin audience, sparking discussion and cross-cultural dialog.
 Her solo show will present works on paper, Samdae (three generations), incorporating personal portraits of her mother, grandmother and herself, as well as sculpture, installation, performance, fashion and video from her Haute Couture project.

 Thanks to il Tascabile magazine and Ilaria Benini, whose excellent article on Black Jaguar is quoted here in part.

 Black Jaguar’s homepage

-Black Jaguar’s Berlin artist residency at SomoS is made possible by the kind support of the Art Council Korea.
+Black Jaguar’s Berlin artist residency at SomoS is supported by the Arts Council Korea.